-The Bach Flower Remedies are a system of healing created by Edward Bach for treating emotions such as fears, cares, anxieties and worries that may be contributing to ill health.
+The Bach Flower Remedies are a system of healing created by Edward Bach for addressing emotions such as fears, cares, anxieties and worries that may be contributing to ill health.

 Bach believed that by treating emotional states such as fear and worry then a person will be happer and better in themselves.
 Improving the emotional state in this way will help balance the triad of health and restore vitality.